Played by: Antonio Banderas, José María de Tavira (as a child)

 - Royal Rapier: Fights with a rapier appropriately decorated for his rank in the aristocracy.

-- Screw the Rules, I Make Them!: Rafael doesn't care a whit for legal procedure, and hangs three men without trial just to lure out Zorro.
+- Screw the Rules, I Make Them!: Rafael doesn't care a whit for legal procedure, and tries to execute three men without trial just to lure out Zorro.

 - Surrounded by Idiots: The other Dons, his hired soldiers, and even Captain Love are all morons so far as Rafael is concerned.